louay1208/animated-portfolio/README.md

-this is a Personal protfolio
+This is a personal protfolio